Createdd/Writing/articles/MeetupReflection2017.md

 - possibility of official subsidies
 - after the setup: way more organized way of handling business-like transactions

+The takeaway here is to carefully audit the possible advantages and disadvantages and [always calculate with hidden costs](https://en.wikipedia.org/wiki/Planning_fallacy).

-## What I have learned on a social side
+## What I have learned on a social side and thoughts on group work

 I have learned that people are really different.
 We have a variety of different people, from different countries, different fields of expertise, different social status and of course different personalities.